Cerebral Palsy Physical Therapy: Cerebral Palsy and Aquatic Therapy

 Crystal is an Account Manager with Location3 Media.

-Jake, Cerebral Palsy, after stem cell treatment – Jake Leonard is 13 years, suffers from Cerebral Palsy and is from England.
+Jake, Cerebral Palsy, physical therapy after stem cell treatment – Jake Leonard is 13 years, suffers from Cerebral Palsy and is from England.
 Jake got treated in July 2009, he got 4 NSC/MSC lumbar puncture.

 Local girl, attorney part of landmark US Supreme Court ruling